Activities

 Image credit: T-Play Singapore

-Little ones who aren’t able to scale the obstacles at Adventure HQ can still have their fill of fun at the T-Play, a Peranakan-themed indoor playground.
-Those that are older will probably want something more challenging.
-Take them to TactSim, an airsoft area where they can go 1v1 on their friends with airsoft guns.
+Little ones who aren’t able to scale the obstacles at Adventure HQ can still have their fill of fun at the T-Play (from $12/pax), a Peranakan-themed indoor playground.
+Those who are older will probably want something more challenging, so take them to TactSim (from $22/pax), an airsoft area where they can face off against their friends with airsoft guns.

-As if running after your kids wasn’t tiring enough, you can build up stamina and muscles at the clubhouse’s Fitness Workz Gym.
-It has 9 zones of fitness equipment for cardio and strength training.
+As if running after your kids wasn’t tiring enough, you can build up stamina and muscles at the clubhouse’s Fitness Workz Gym (from $9/pax).
+It’s the size of 19 badminton courts and has 9 zones of fitness equipment for cardio and strength training.

 Admission Fee